 - Painkillers, such as paracetamol or ibuprofen, will usually ease any pain.
 Sometimes stronger painkillers, such as codeine, are needed for a short time.

-- Warm face packs held over the sinuses may help to ease pain.
+- Home remedies such as warm face packs held over the sinuses may help to ease pain.

-- A saline nasal solution may help to relieve congestion and blockage within the nose.
+- A saline nasal solution or a neti pot may help to relieve congestion and blockage within the nose.

 - A short course of antibiotics may sometimes be advised by your doctor if they suspect germs (bacteria) have caused an infection.